wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 ## Enabling Schema Extensions

-There are three mandatory steps to enabling Schema Extensions.
+There are two mandatory steps to enabling Schema Extensions.
 First, you must provide the `schemaExtension` itself in your `wundergraph.config.ts` file.
 Add the `schemaExtension` property to the introspection configuration for a data source.
 Inside this property, provide the GraphQL schema that will extend your original schema.